ryjm/habitrpg.el/README.md

 Tag (in org-mode) your habits and dailys with `hrpghabit`, `hrpgdaily`, and `hrpgreward` to get them in the corresponding categories.

-You can try out the habitrpg-status function which opens a new buffer with your habitrpg data (might be a bit buggy).

 Installation
 ------------
 Install `request.el` and `deferred.el`, which you can get through el-get or package.el (M-x package-list-packages).
+I also included them in this repo.

+Clone this repo: `git clone https://github.com/ryjm/habitrpg.el`

 Add to your .emacs:

+    (add-to-list 'load-path "path/to/repo/habitrpg.el")
-    (setq habitrpg-api-user "ID HERE")
+    (setq habitrpg-api-user "ID-HERE")
-    (setq habitrpg-api-token "TOKEN HERE")
+    (setq habitrpg-api-token "TOKEN-HERE")

 Add this hook if you want a DONE task to be marked as complete and a todo state change to add a task to habitrpg.com